For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 What if I can’t come to Competition Day?

-Only 2 team members are required to participate on Competition Day in the Q&A session and the awards ceremony.
+Only two team members are required to participate on Competition Day in the Q&A session and the awards ceremony.
 We encourage as many to participate as possible, but we understand that there may be conflicts with class, work, etc.

 How much time will be given to answer questions from the judges on Competition Day?